Azure/Industrial-IoT/docs/modules/publisher-commandline.md

 [Home](../../readme.md)

-### OPC Publisher parameterization command line interface options & environment variables
+## OPC Publisher configuration via command line options and environment variables

+### OPC Publisher 2.8.2 and above

-The following list of module parameterization settings can be provided either as CLI options or as  environment variables.
-The alternative field, where present, refers to the CLI argument applicable in **standalone mode only**.
+The following OPC Publisher configuration can be applied by Command Line Interface (CLI) options or as environment variable settings.
+The `Alternative` field, where present, refers to the CLI argument applicable in **standalone mode only**.
 When both environment variable and CLI argument are provided, the latest will overrule the env variable.

             PublishedNodesFile=VALUE
-                                      The file used to store the configuration of the nodes to be publish along with the information to connect to the OPC UA server sources When this file is specified, or the default file is accessible by the module, the publisher will start in standalone mode
+                                      The file used to store the configuration of the nodes to be publish along with the information to connect to the OPC UA server sources When this file is specified, or the default file is accessible by the module, OPC Publisher will start in standalone mode
                                       Alternative: --pf, --publishfile
                                       Mode: Standalone only
                                       Type: string - file name, optionally prefixed with the path